I had a conversation with a friend the other day about his job search that went something like this:

 I understand the fear.
 No one wants to be annoying or bothersome to a professional contact, especially when you want a job, meeting, sales dollars, or something else very important from that person.

 But here’s the rub.
 The average person can get a few hundred emails a day.
 That makes it pretty tough to respond to all of them, and things naturally fall to the bottom of the list.
 If you don’t get a response, it doesn’t mean that someone’s ignoring you—it just may mean that he or she is too busy.

-Here are a few tips on how to (nicely) follow up with that hiring manager, sales lead, or VIP—and get the answer you’re looking for.
+Here are a few tips on how to (nicely) follow up on that interview, sales lead, or networking contact—and get the answer you’re looking for.